galtys/idris2-python-pure/README.md

 I know there is another python backend based on refc, however , I believe the used case for the pure python version is that there just one garbage collector and for my purposes,  pure python ffi has its own benefits too.

 # Next step

+Add the option to install the default support files to the Makefile.

 In the next iteration, the --directive will take a name of a support_file without the py extension.
 This can be usefull if you need to bundle the result with this extra support file.